AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-scheduling/overview-scheduling-areas.md

 product-area: resource-management
 navigation-topic: resource-scheduling
 title: Overview of the Scheduling areas
-description: (NOTE: broken off the main article, retitle, relink, reformat)
+description: "(NOTE: broken off the main article, retitle, relink, reformat)"
 ---

 # Overview of the Scheduling areas